LGoliatt/forecasting-3934429/README.md

-# AutoML-Based Forecasting of Unconfined Compressive Strength of Stabilized Soils at a Global Scale
+# AutoML-Based Prediction of Unconfined Compressive Strength of Stabilized Soils: A Multi-Dataset Evaluation on Worldwide Experimental Data

 This project uses **AutoML** with a focus on different libraries.
 To ensure compatibility between libraries, it is necessary to use specific versions of Python and the packages involved.